| Asphalt Air Blowing Process |

 The chemistry of the blowing process

-* Reactions during which the size of the molecules increases; formation of esters is
+* Reactions during which the size of the molecules increases; formation of

-bitumen but also link up two different molecules and thus contribute to the formation of
+oxygen in blown bitumen but also link up two different molecules and thus

-material of higher molecular weight; this mechanism results in an increase in the
+contribute to the formation of material of higher molecular weight; this

-asphaltene content and a change in the colloid-chemical constitution and rheological
+mechanism results in an increase in the asphaltene content and a change in the

-properties of the bitumen
+colloid-chemical constitution and rheological properties of the bitumen

-* Reactions during which the size of the molecule is unchanged; formation of cyclic
+* Reactions during which the size of the molecule is unchanged; formation of

-hydrocarbons by means of dehydrogenation with H2O as a side product
+cyclic hydrocarbons by means of dehydrogenation with H2O as a side product

-* Reactions during which the size of the molecule decreases; separation of side branches
+* Reactions during which the size of the molecule decreases; separation of side

-from the molecules with blown distillate produced as a side product.
+branches from the molecules with blown distillate produced as a side product.

 e-asphalt.com